m3au/playwright-bdd-cursor-template/docs/architecture.md

 # Architecture Documentation <!-- omit from toc -->

-This document describes the architecture and design decisions for the Playwright Pilot test automation project.
+This document describes the architecture and design decisions for the Playwright BDD Cursor Template test automation project.

 ![Placeholder](https://placecats.com/millie_neo/400/200)